barrachri/christianbarra.com/README.md

-# chrisbarra.xyz website
+# christianbarra.com website

-1. hugo
-2. firebase deploy
+My personal website based on hugo and hosted on netlify.